Lecturer, Keene State College (Keene, New Hampshire)

 Economic growth, economic development, the international economy, the economy of India.

-Suranjana Nabar-Bhaduri joins the Pardee Center after receiving her Ph.D. in Economics from the University of Utah in 2011.
 Her specialization is in the areas of economic growth, development and international economics.
 Her dissertation titled A Structuralist Approach to Analyzing India’s Productivity, Employment and Export Performance, emphasizes the need to account for sectoral-level dynamics when evaluating the efficacy of structural policy shifts in a developing country.
-By focusing on the Indian experience in the preliberalization and postliberalization periods, her dissertation shows that following liberalization, a developing economy may continue to experience problems of persistent trade balance deficits, concentrated productivity improvements and concentrated employment growth despite positive trends in aggregate productivity, and a reduced balance of payments constraint.
+By focusing on the Indian experience in the pre-liberalization and post-liberalization periods, her dissertation shows that following liberalization, a developing economy may continue to experience problems of persistent trade balance deficits, concentrated productivity improvements and concentrated employment growth despite positive trends in aggregate productivity, and a reduced balance of payments constraint.
 Achieving a sustainable and inclusive path of growth in a developing country therefore requires that policies of liberalization be complemented by active policies to generate quality employment on a large scale; improve the technological efficiency, growth and expansion of industry; and raise productivity in the agricultural sector.
 Her dissertation also argues that India’s current services-led growth path is fragile and has a limited ability to generate an inclusive development path as it is heavily dependent on external markets, and has been driven by services intensive in skilled labor, while a major part of the Indian labor force remains rural and unskilled.

-Suranjana has taught at the University of Utah, and is a member of the Eastern Economics Association (EEA).
-She has presented her work at conferences like the EEA and the Association for Institutional Thought (AFIT).
+She taught at the University of Utah, and is a member of the Eastern Economics Association (EEA).
+She has presented her work at conferences including the EEA and the Association for Institutional Thought (AFIT).

 Publications and Papers